 In my experience as a family lawyer, most parents strive to ensure that their children don’t struggle with separation and divorce.
 As regular readers of our blog will know, at Jones Myers we are passionate about both mothers and fathers sharing time with their children.

 Some extremely credible organisations have researched the impact of divorce on children and Ms Winslet’s comments are out of kilter with their findings and recommendations.

 A report from the highly respected Children and Family Court Advisory Service (CAFCASS) revealed that children witnessing parents’ disputes may be left emotionally bruised.
 In fact children’s mental health is a factor in many of the cases CAFCASS deals with in family courts – often as a result of parental acrimony.

-Childline saw a 122% rise in the number of young people contacting them about their parents’ separation or divorce, and some youngsters turn to drink or drugs as a result of their parents’ splitting up, according to research from Netmums.
+Childline saw a 122% rise in the number of young people contacting them about their parents’ separation or divorce.
+Some youngsters turn to drink or drugs as a result of their parents’ splitting up, according to research from Netmums.

-Just a year ago Relate’s chief executive, Ruth Sutherland, wrote a guest blog for Jones Myers about the organisation’s support service for families.
-The service was launched following Relate’s own research, which showed that 52% of separating parents expressed concern that their separation had a negative impact on their children.
+Relate’s chief executive, Ruth Sutherland, has written a guest blog for Jones Myers about the organisation’s support service for families.
+The service was launched after Relate’s own research highlighted that 52% of separating parents were concerned their separation had negatively impacted on their children.

-If Ms Winslet needs further proof of the pain children can suffer when parents divorce, I would direct her to this powerful and emotional guest blog from Hayley Cervi, who is involved with pioneering children’s charity Kids in the Middle – an organization that provides support for youngsters ‘struggling’ to cope with family breakdowns.
+If Ms Winslet needs further proof of the pain children can suffer when parents divorce, I direct her to this powerful and emotional guest blog from Hayley Cervi.
+Ms Cervi is involved with pioneering children’s charity Kids in the Middle.
+The organisation provides support for youngsters ‘struggling’ to cope with family breakdowns.

 If you have any concerns about the impact of separation or divorce on children then please call us on 0113 246 0055 or email us.